 The "remote duel" in the beginning, where the Freelings' TV remote control interferes with their neighbor's, and both families keep changing each other's channels.

 "Awwww... shit, Tweety, couldn't you have waited for a school day?"

 The Freelings look for help in the Yellow Pages.

 The car being angry as a Running Gag.
 Apparently according to Taylor the car is sentient and only works when it wants to.
 As seen in the finale of 2.

 Steven: You can stay in the house, you can have my aura, my spirit, the ghosts, the whole deal.
 The WHOLE CASABA!!!!!
 But keep your hands off my car.
 Hands off!!!
 It's worse than it was before.

 Steven: Angry?
 That car is PISSED!!!

-- The end of the remake is amusing, with the family with a realtor looking over a new home.
+The end of the movie, with the family with a realtor looking over a new home.
 The house gives off such a creepy vibe that the next thing the realtor hears is the family cranking up their car and fleeing.